dafthack/MailSniper/README.md

 AdminUserName         - The username of an Exchange administator (i.e. member of the "Exchange Organization Administrators" or "Organization Management" group) including the domain (i.e. domain\adminusername).
 AdminPassword         - The password to the Exchange administator (i.e. member of the "Exchange Organization Administrators" or "Organization Management" group) account specified with AdminUserName.
 EmailList             - A text file listing email addresses to search (one per line).
+Folder                - The folder within each mailbox to search.
+By default the script only searches the "Inbox" folder.
+By specifying 'all' for the Folder option all of the folders including subfolders of the specified mailbox will be searched.
 ```
 ###Invoke-SelfSearch Options
 ```